Clinical trial: Conflicts of interest and unfavorable studies

 Drug researchers not directly employed by pharmaceutical companies often seek grants from manufacturers, and manufacturers often look to academic researchers to conduct studies within networks of universities and their hospitals, e.g., for translational cancer research.
 Similarly, competition for tenured academic positions, government grants and prestige create conflicts of interest among academic scientists.
 According to one study, approximately 75% of articles retracted for misconduct-related reasons have no declared industry financial support.
 Seeding trials are particularly controversial.

-In the United States, all clinical trials submitted to the FDA as part of a drug approval process are independently assessed by clinical experts within the Food and Drug Administration, including inspections of primary data collection at selected clinical trial sites.
+In the United States, all clinical trials submitted to the Food and Drug Administration (FDA) as part of a drug approval process are independently assessed by clinical experts within the FDA, including inspections of primary data collection at selected clinical trial sites.

 In 2001, the editors of 12 major journals issued a joint editorial, published in each journal, on the control over clinical trials exerted by sponsors, particularly targeting the use of contracts which allow sponsors to review the studies prior to publication and withhold publication.
 They strengthened editorial restrictions to counter the effect.
 The editorial noted that contract research organizations had, by 2000, received 60% of the grants from pharmaceutical companies in the US.
 Researchers may be restricted from contributing to the trial design, accessing the raw data, and interpreting the results.